mbrandonw/mbrandonw.github.io/_posts/2017-06-29-composable-html-views-in-swift.md

 Now we are going to tackle a problem that goes up one layer in the web-server request lifecycle: creating views.
 These are the things responsible for taking some data, say a list of articles, and creating the HTML to represent that data.
 It may sound easy, but there are a lot of difficult problems to solve with views.
 We want our views to be composable so that we can create small sub-views focused on rendering one piece of data and be able to reuse it.
 We also want our views to be flexible enough for future developments that are hard to see right now.

+You can [download a playground](/assets/html-dsl/html-dsl-pt3.playground.zip) of the code snippets in this article so that you can follow along at home.

 ## The View Function

 Like most topics discussed on this site, we are going to define view as a plain ole function.
 Also, like most topics in computer science, a monoid is involved.
 Luckily we’ve talked about these topics a lot on this site ([here](%{ post_url 2015-02-17-algebraic-structure-and-protocols %}) and [here](%{ post_url 2017-04-18-algbera-of-predicates-and-sorting-functions %})), and so there’s a lot of material to pull from.
 We will assume you are familiar with most of this content, and quickly recap the code that defines these objects: